Save Emails as PDF or Images

 How to convert PST to PDF with DocuFreezer

-Afterward, select PDF as Output file type, choose the Output folder, and click the Start button.
+Afterwards, select PDF as Output file type, choose the Output folder, and click the Start button.
 File conversion will be finished in a short while.
 Congratulations!
 Now you have your email messages converted to PDFs.

 DocuFreezer supports both Offline Outlook Data File and Outlook Data File types – those with PST and OST file extensions.
 These archive-based files can include email data.